 ACUPUNCTURE

-Acupuncture is generally considered to be a safe and minimally invasive therapy.
+Acupuncture is a safe and minimally invasive therapy.
 The sensations experienced during acupuncture can vary depending on the individual, the location of the acupuncture points, and the technique used by the practitioner.
-Here are some common sensations that patients may experience during acupuncture:
+Some common sensations that patients may experience during acupuncture insertion range from brief tap and sticking, slight tingling to nothing at all.
+There may be referral tickling ensation along a meridian line, energy pathway.
+Most experience a deep sense of relaxation, and falling asleep is not uncommon.
+Emotional release can occur on occasion.
+Post treatment, a patient may feel like relaxing, or could experience a feeling of being quite energetic!

-Denice has been recognized as the "Best Acupuncturist" in West Hawaii for multiple years in a row, including in 2018, 2019, 2020, and 2021 by the West Hawaii Today's annual "Best of West Hawaii" awards.
-These awards are based on public nominations and votes, and they highlight the best businesses and services in various categories in West Hawaii.
+Denice has been recognized as the "Best Acupuncturist" in West Hawaii for multiple years in a row, including in 2018-2025 by the West Hawaii Today's annual "Best of West Hawaii" awards.

 Contact Denice Murphy L.Ac, Dipl.Ac.
 (NCCAOM)